 - Sound is the physical act of waves bouncing off things in the environment.
 In other words, the physical activity creating the noises you hear.

-- Audio, on the other hand, can be seen as the collection of tools, technologies, features, and benefits that make capturing and transmitting high-quality sound possible: for example, noise cancelling headphones that allow the field team in the above example to hear with perfect clarity.
+- Audio, on the other hand, can be seen as the collection of tools, technologies, features, and benefits that make capturing and transmitting high-quality sound possible.

 Working means dealing with "micro-frustrations" — setbacks that don't seem like much on their own but accumulate into a larger frustration over time.
 And often, these problems, such as poor conference quality, construction outside your window, or even a coworker obnoxiously clearing his throat, can be directly related to sound.